vitordutra/vitordutra/README.md

 <img align="left" alt="Terminal" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/terminal/terminal.png" />
 <br />
 <br />

+### ⚡ Fun Fact
+I usually listen to music when I'm coding!
+You can listen to what I'm listening here:

 <!--
 **vitordutra/vitordutra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.